-- 221. Plaintiff repeats and realleges the allegations set forth in the preceding paragraphs as if fully set forth herein. - 222.
-Plaintiff engaged in protected activity by making written and oral complaints about the sexual harassment, race discrimination, and gender discrimination that Defendants subjected her to on account of her race and her gender, and by seeking to be protected against those same discriminatory acts. - 223.
-Defendants knew that Plaintiff had engaged in protected activity. - 224.
-Defendants subjected Plaintiff to adverse employment actions, including by reducing the hours that she was eligible to work, terminating her, and subjecting her to a hostile work environment. - 225.
-Plaintiff's adverse employment actions were a direct and proximate result of Plaintiff's protected complaints and reports to Defendants regarding their discriminatory conduct.
+- 220. Plaintiff repeats and realleges the allegations set forth in the preceding paragraphs as if fully set forth herein. - 221.
+Plaintiff engaged in protected activity by making written and oral complaints about the sexual harassment, race discrimination, and gender discrimination that Defendants

-- 226. As a result of the illegal conduct perpetrated by Defendants, Plaintiff has suffered anguish, humiliation, distress, inconvenience, and loss of enjoyment of life, as well as lost wages and work opportunities, entitling her to compensatory damages. - 227.
-In their retaliatory acts in violation of the New York City Human Rights Law, Defendants have acted with malice or deliberate indifference to the rights of Plaintiff, thereby entitling her to an award of punitive damages. - 228.
+- 222. Defendants knew that Plaintiff had engaged in protected activity. - 223.
+Defendants subjected Plaintiff to adverse employment actions, including by reducing the hours that she was eligible to work, terminating her, and subjecting her to a hostile work environment. - 224.
+Plaintiff's adverse employment actions were a direct and proximate result of Plaintiff's protected complaints and reports to Defendants regarding their discriminatory conduct. - 225.
+As a result of the illegal conduct perpetrated by Defendants, Plaintiff has suffered anguish, humiliation, distress, inconvenience, and loss of enjoyment of life, as well as lost wages and work opportunities, entitling her to compensatory damages. - 226.
+In their retaliatory acts in violation of the New York City Human Rights Law, Defendants have acted with malice or deliberate indifference to the rights of Plaintiff, thereby entitling her to an award of punitive damages. - 227.
 Under the New York City Human Rights Law, N.Y.C.
 Admin.
-Code § 8-120, Plaintiff is entitled to recover reasonable attorneys' fees and costs of this action. - 229.
+Code § 8-120, Plaintiff is entitled to recover reasonable attorneys' fees and costs of this action. - 228.
 Pursuant to N.Y.C.
 Admin.
 Code § 8-502(c), Plaintiff is providing the New York City Human Rights Commission of notice of her claims under the New York City Human Rights Law.